Discipline and Termination Policy (staff)

 Job performance and conduct acceptable to the University must be maintained in the work environment.
 The employee is responsible for learning the norms of professional performance and behavior which are appropriate to the position.
-For a complete description of the behaviors expected from University employees, refer to HR 6.6.
+For a complete description of the behaviors expected from University employees, refer the Employee Responsibility Policy.

 If an employee does not demonstrate accepted behaviors or maintain satisfactory performance, a supervisor may warn the employee of the need for change through counseling, oral reminders and/or written warnings.
 However, a pattern of increasingly serious disciplinary measures is not necessary prior to any particular disciplinary action, including termination.
 Appropriate types of discipline cannot always be anticipated.
 The facts and circumstances in each case should be considered in the supervisor's determination of an appropriate form of discipline.

 Although progressive discipline is not always required, supervisors are responsible for providing feedback to employees and establishing corrective action plans where necessary.
 Each problem should be evaluated so that the facts of the situation are known and considered before disciplinary measures are imposed or the employee is terminated.
 When disciplinary action is taken it should be corrective rather than punitive and should be appropriate to the offense.
 Care should be taken to respect the dignity of the employee in all cases.
-The Director of Human Resources is available for consultation on appropriate types of discipline.
-In cases of termination, the Director of Human Resources must be consulted prior to the termination.
+The Associate Vice President and Chief Human Resources Officer is available for consultation on appropriate types of discipline.
+In cases of termination, the Associate Vice President and Chief Human Resources Officer must be consulted prior to the termination.

 For exempt employees who are past the initial evaluation period, any disciplinary action involving withholding of a salary increase, demotion, reassignment to another position, or termination must be approved by the cognizant vice president.